rocketshipapps/adblockfast/README.markdown

 app and will consider hiring us.
-(Hmm, maybe doing good work and shipping good products ought to replace advertising<em>!</em>) Unlike [other ad blockers](http://techcrunch.com/2013/07/06/google-and-others-reportedly-pay-adblock-plus-to-show-you-ads-anyway/), we don’t have to compromise to support our project.
+(Hmm, maybe doing good work and shipping good products ought to replace advertising<em>!</em>) Unlike [other ad blockers](http://techcrunch.com/2013/07/06/google-and-others-reportedly-pay-adblock-plus-to-show-you-ads-anyway/), we don’t have to sell out to support our project.

 Copyright 2015 [Rocketship](http://rocketshipapps.com/)